JAPANESE WORDS AND PHRASES

 Geisha or Geiko — Arts person.
 A highly trained entertainer, not a courtesan; dresses quietly but very well, her obi ties in back, wears a simple hair style.

-Genkan — Designated foyer, just inside the door, considered an extension of the outdoors, and where one removes one’s shoes.
+Genkan — A designated foyer, just inside the door, considered an extension of the outdoors, and where one removes one’s shoes.

 Gi — Trousers and wrapped jacket often used in martial arts practice.
 Usually made of heavy white cotton canvas, the belt holding the jacket closed is colored to show the wearer’s rank(s).
 Noriko’s belt is black but embroidered with many colors showing the levels of black rank (dan) she has achieved in her various disciplines.
-Similar to a samue, but samue can be any color.
+Similar to a samue, but samue can be any color and often tie closed at the wrists and ankles.

 Go-chiso-sama-deshita — Literally, "it was a feast," said in thanks at the end of a meal to both thank the cook and express gratitude generally for the food provided.

-Hangyoku or maiko — Apprentice geisha, with a more elaborate costume and hairstyle; these are the entertainers normally seen in public and at public performances.
+Hangyoku or maiko — An apprentice geisha, with a more elaborate costume and hairstyle than a fully qualified geisha; these are the entertainers normally seen in public and at public performances.
 True geisha or geiko are rarely seen in public.
 Hangyoku is the Tokyo term; maiko is the Kyoto, and more commonly used, one.

-Hara - In the belly, a central storehouse for chi.
+Hara — Located in the belly, a central storehouse for chi.

-Hiragana — Phonetic Japanese writing system used in writing Japanese.
+Hiragana — A phonetic Japanese writing system used in writing Japanese.

 Ika — Small squid, or calamari, eaten by humans (among others.)

-Ikebana — Art of decorative flower or plant material (leaves, branches) arranging.
+Ikebana — The art of decorative flower or plant material (leaves, branches) arranging.

-Inryo — Carved box for carrying small things, hung behind or through an obi, held in place by a netsuke.
+Inryo — A carved box for carrying small things, hung behind or through an obi, held in place by a netsuke.
 Similar pouches were also made of cloth, but people also just tuck things into their obi.

 Irori — Floor-level hearth in the center of a room.